itsbenchase/edi/friends.md

 Okay, so you got the inside access.
 (If you're not supposed to be here - I'll know.)
 You all have a slightly different guide than the [standard contribution guide](https://edi.benchase.info/contribute.html), but that's mostly due to the additional setup here.

 Since this inside access is invite-only, just keep the GitHub link a secret.
 It's not linked anywhere right now, so don't go spreading it.
+Access can be revoked at any time for abuse of the system (just like the standard contribution method)

 Let's get into it!